What an IT Support Contract Actually Covers

 When IT Support Contracts Need Reviewing

 A contract review is worthwhile when your business headcount has changed significantly, when you have migrated to new platforms or cloud services, when you have had more than three project-style requests rejected or deferred because they were outside scope, or when your ticket resolution quality has declined.
-These are signals that the contract needs adjustment rather than renewal on the same terms.
+These are signals that the contract needs adjustment rather than automatic renewal on the same terms.

 Making the Right Choice for Your Business